For Public Review Commenters and Sponsors/Delegates/Ballot Designees/Working Group Chairs

 Are there costs associated with the Public Review?

-There are no costs associated with participating in the Public Review process, other than that of purchasing the draft standard.
-The IEEE SA Public Review draft standard will be available for purchase during the Public Review period.
+There are no costs associated with participating in the Public Review process.
+However, the draft standard will be available for purchase by any public review commenters who need access to the draft standard in order to provide comments.

 How are you notified of drafts available for Public Review?